 People who work on boats are “crew.”
 Notice that they don’t even get to have their title capitalized.
 On big boats there are other frequent titles: First Mate or Executive Officer (for the second in command), Engineer, Watch Commander, etc.

 A personal gripe of mine is men who style their wives or significant others as “Admiral.”
-To me this stylization represents a demanding and unreasonable person.
 In my thirty year Navy career I worked with a lot of Admirals (and a few Generals.)
-I have never found any similarity between the attributes of the well-educated and experienced military people I worked with and the wives of boaters (with the notable exception of one woman who was in fact a retired Admiral!)
-Please don’t call your wife Admiral in my presence unless she has earned it via a military career.
+I consider the title to be one of great respect and earned by exemplary military service.
+Just as I will refer to you as Captain if you are in fact the Captain of a boat, I would expect any Admiral on your boat to have earned the title with skill and experience rather than gender.
+My preference is that you don’t call your wife Admiral in my presence unless she has earned it via a military career.